adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 	</figure>
 </div>

-## 3. Populated values are hard understand
+## 3. Populated values lack clarity

-Whilst a missing label is fatal, a missing hint is still problematic.
-The hint is still valuable to a user when editing a field.
+It's obvious that a missing label is fatal.
+But if the hint is missing, a user will find it harder to provide an answer.

 <div class="image">
 	<figure>